Hardware build & Python emulator

 The emulator recreates the 2650 CPU, making it possible to write and run 2650 programs using the built in assembler.

-Full instruction set emulation.
+Full instruction set and memory emulation.

 A 16-line × 64-character VDU, representing 1,024 bytes of VRAM.